LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Issue 49148: use LabelOverlay as label for TextChoiceInput fields
+- Issue 49111: resolve URLs for workflow jobs to app URLs

 ### version 2.395.2
 *Released*: 29 November 2023